Former Newport star receiver Aamonii Wren transfers to Greenwood

-One of the state’s top rising juniors is now a Greenwood Bulldog.
+One of Arkansas' top rising juniors is now a Greenwood Bulldog.
 Aamonii "Money" Wren transferred from Newport to the Class 6A defending champions earlier this month.

 As a sophomore for the Greyhounds, Wren, a 6-foot, 160-pounder, totaled more than 1,800 all-purpose yards and 17 touchdowns, while also amassing 40 tackles and 5 interceptions on defense.
 Wren earned Class 3A all-state and other local and statewide media honors for his play in 2023.